buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcFillAreaStyleHatching.md

 Note that the <em>PatternStart</em> now displaces both the reference hatch line from the point of origin and the start of the curve pattern.
 This can be used in cases when more than one <em>IfcFillAreaStyleHatching</em> is used in an <em>IfcFillAreaStyle</em> in order to place rows of hatch lines with an offset from each other.

-> NOTE&nbsp; Entity adapted from **fill_area_style_hatching** defined in ISO10303-46
+> NOTE  Entity adapted from **fill_area_style_hatching** defined in ISO10303-46

-> HISTORY&nbsp; New entity in IFC2x2.
+> HISTORY  New entity in IFC2x2.

 { .change-ifc2x3}
-> IFC2x3 CHANGE&nbsp; The _IfcFillAreaStyleHatching_ has been changed by making the attributes _PatternStart_ and _PointOfReferenceHatchLine_ OPTIONAL.
+> IFC2x3 CHANGE  The _IfcFillAreaStyleHatching_ has been changed by making the attributes _PatternStart_ and _PointOfReferenceHatchLine_ OPTIONAL.
 The attribute _StartOfNextHatchLine_ has changed to a SELECT with the additional choice of _IfcPositiveLengthMeasure_.
 Upward compatibility for file based exchange is guaranteed.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attribute data type for _StartOfNextHatchLine_ has been changed to be a select of _IfcPositiveLengthMeasure_ and _IfcVector_.
+> IFC4 CHANGE  The attribute data type for _StartOfNextHatchLine_ has been changed to be a select of _IfcPositiveLengthMeasure_ and _IfcVector_.

 ## Attributes